kYangLi/airss4vasp/README.md

 ## Start the Search

-### Submit Task
+### Submit task

-Afte the input file getting ready, input the following command to submit the job.
+Afte the input files getting ready, type the following command to submit the job.

 ```bash
 a4v